traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional_

-`key` is the path to the private key for Consul communication.
+`key` is the path to the private key used for the secure connection to Consul Catalog.
 When using this option, setting the `cert` option is required.

 ```yaml tab="File (YAML)"